BIO

 Always travelling, soothsaying my way through cosmologies & tribes, I was lucky to learn beautiful mysterious things from extraordinary people.
 Figured out the secret agency, in time.

-Check out my film work and writing – filmology, film theory, reviews & essays, at Lola On Film.
-Tomatometer-Approved Critic.
+You can check out my film work and writing – filmology, film theory, reviews & essays, at Lola On Film.
+For what it is worth, I am a Tomatometer-Approved Critic and you can find snippets of my reviews there.

-Follow me at Lola & The Poets Podcast, a virtual alchemical workshop exploring personal and collective magical journeys, the ways the mystical & the mundane are intertwined.
-Psychology, culture, art & alchemy.
+If you like my alchemical psychological work, I most suggest you follow Lola & The Poets Podcast, a virtual alchemical workshop, exploring personal and collective magical journeys, the ways the mystical & the mundane are intertwined.
 Solo shows, interviews.
 Out every odd Thursday.
+You can find Lola & The Poets also Spotify, Apple, and Google Podcasts.

 To contact me, please drop me a line at milana@poets-mavericks-and-prophets.com or on one of the platforms below: